 I am a HUGE Ina Garten fan and I mean HUGE.
 I LOVE her!
-I never miss a show and one day I will meet her.
+She makes a lot of the same recipes I grew up on and I try to not miss any of her shoes.

 1) Start off in an oven proof pan.
 Olive oil, chopped onion, chopped garlic, dried oregano and red pepper flakes go in.
 Saute for a few minutes.